 - For alternative B, step 20 in clause 7.1.1.3-1, can SA2 clarify what status is expected to be reported since the MBS session is not yet created?

-SA2 answer: The PCF will retrieve the following information from the UDR (as now described in the new clause 6.10.2): the allowed 5QI(s), the maximum ARP, the Session-AMBR for the nonGBR QoS Flows of an MBS session, the maximum aggregated bitrate that can be provided across all GBR QoS Flows for an MBS session, the allowed media types.
+SA2 answer: The PCF will retrieve the following information from the UDR (as now described in the new clause 6.10.2): the allowed 5QI(s), the maximum ARP, the Session-AMBR for the non-GBR QoS Flows of an MBS session, and the maximum aggregated bitrate that can be provided across all GBR QoS Flows for an MBS session.

-SA2 has updated the procedures in clause 7.1.1 in such a way that the other questions are no longer applicable.
+SA2 has updated the procedures in clause 7.1.1 in such a way that the other questions are no longer applicable and there will only be a single UDR interaction..

 2 Actions